 Proposed projects shall address identified threats or hazards in the CAPCOG Threat and Hazard Identification and Risk Assessment (THIRA), core capability gaps as identified in the regional State Preparedness Report, demonstrate a regional approach, and may either sustain, build, or expand existing homeland security programs.

 Submitted applications are peer reviewed and ranked for recommendation by CAPCOG Homeland Task Force subcommittees.
 The task force then prioritizes the projects and makes a recommendation to the CAPCOG Executive Committee which submits a finalized priority list to the OOG.
 All applications are subject to final approval by the OOG’s Homeland Security Grant Division.

-The CAPCOG FY 2020-21 Regional Grant Process outlines the timeline and process in further detail for outreach, submittal and prioritization of project applications.
+The CAPCOG 2022 SHSP Grant Review Process Guidance outlines the timeline and process in further detail for outreach, submittal and prioritization of project applications.

-Read the complete CAPCOG FY20-21 SHSP Regional Grant Process.
+Read the complete CAPCOG FY SHSP Regional Grant Process.

 Contact the CAPCOG homeland security staff with general questions.